josephjs1dev/go-simple-ioc/README.md

 ## Features

-### Bind

-IoC container can bind struct / interface by its type, and you can add alias too.

-Example can be seen in: [here](./examples/bind).

 ### Bind singleton

 Bind singleton is kind of normal Bind, but with function and injected dependencies as parameters.